rdz-oss/BattyBirdNET-Pi/README.md

 108 kHz | Lesser Horseshoe      | Rhinolophus hipposideros |

 ### Install
-* Install Raspbian OS 64 bit lite on the sd card.
+* Install Raspbian OS 64 bit lite on the sd card. **Use the legacy version (Bullseye based)**.
 Set a system user, name and configure your WIFI.
 If you have not done this before, you can follow the instructions for installing BirdNET-Pi to the point of flashing the sd card with the operating system ([see here](./README-BirdNET-Pi.md)).
-* After that you will log in to the RasPi with your username and password via ssh (it should be in your wireles LAN after booting)
+* After that you will log in to the RasPi with your username and password via ssh (it should be in your wireless LAN after booting)
 * You call the install script from this repository (i.e.. this is where you deviate from the instructions found for BirdNET-Pi)
 ```sh
 curl -s https://raw.githubusercontent.com/rdz-oss/BattyBirdNET-Pi/main/newinstaller.sh | bash
 ```
 The operating system is now updated, two repositories are pulled from github, files are copied for the automation of services, the webserver setup etc.
 Might take a few minutes.
-When done, it will reboot.
-If you see a bat flying in the middle of the WbUI - you have installed battyBirdNET-Pi.
+When done, it will reboot. **If you see a bat flying in the middle of the WbUI - you have installed BattyBirdNET-Pi**.

 You can connect to the WebUI via your browser if you are in the same WIFI network.
 It should show up under http://name-you-gave-it.local .
 This sometimes does not work depending on your router configuration.
 You can look up the ip address given to the BattyBirdNET-Pi